Broadcast journalism: Pre-1945

-When radio first became popular, it was not used as a source of information; rather, people listened to the radio solely for entertainment purposes.
-This began to change with a man named Edward R. Murrow.
-Edward Murrow was an American who traveled to England in order to broadcast news about World War II.
+The outbreak of World War II led to a great increase in the quantity of news programming, consuming as much as 20% of the schedules of the major networks.
+Chief among these reporters was Edward R. Murrow, whose reports from London kept the American public focused on a war far from home.
 He stayed in London throughout the war and was the first to report on events such as bombings in London and updated the people on Hitler's reign.
 Murrow gained his fame mainly after reporting on Hitler's German army annexing Austria.
-Many Americans relied on his broadcasts throughout the war to gain information about the war.
+Many Americans relied on his broadcasts to gain information about the war.

-More people also began to rely on radio for information after the attacks on Pearl Harbor.
-People found out about the bombing through President Roosevelt's broadcast interrupting their daily programming.
+People found out about the attack on Pearl Harbor through President Roosevelt's broadcast interrupting their daily programming.
 It set Americans on edge, and people began to rely more heavily on the radio for major announcements throughout World War II.
-World War II was a time when radio broadcasting became a much larger industry because it was the easiest and quickest way for people to get updates on what was going on throughout the world.